 A MULTI-BAND END FED HALF WAVE (EFHW) AERIAL FOR SOTA

 As a super simplistic aerial option the End Fed Half Wave (EFHW) aerial just about takes the biscuit.
 Being fed directly from one end and with, potentially, no need for a counterpoise the EFHW is as simple and as light as an aerial can get.
-When operating Summits on the Air (SOTA) I typically use a linked dipole as this gives me multi band flexibility without the need to carry an Area Tuning Unit (ATU) and patch leads.
+When operating Summits on the Air (SOTA) I typically use a linked dipole as this gives me multi band flexibility without the need to carry an Aerial Tuning Unit (ATU) and patch leads.
 Using, say, 10m of RG147 as a coax feeder this is actually a pretty light solution but as I scale down my radio size to using Mountain Toppers I wanted to similarly scale down my aerial weight.